-The RESET button restores your modem to its factory default settings.
-This also erases any customized settings you may have changed, including: static IP address setup, DNS, personalized password, customized wireless settings, port forwarding, routing and DHCP settings.
+A reset restores your modem to its factory default settings.
+It will also erase any customized settings you may have changed, including static IP address setup, DNS, personalized password, WiFi settings, routing and DHCP settings.
 If you have custom settings, you can back up your settings before doing the modem reset and then restore them again once the reset is complete.